arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 Enter your APP KEY
 ```

+We will connect via OTAA so, to complete the first question we enter "1" in the serial monitor input box and press ENTER.

 >You can go deep into OTA vs ABP activation mode at [this link](https://www.thethingsnetwork.org/docs/devices/registration.html)

-If everything has gone fine, you should see in the Serial Monitor this message:
+Then we introduce the **APP EUI** and the **APP KEY**.
+If everything has gone fine, you will see this message:

 ```
 Message sent correctly!
 ```

-and the page of the Device on TTN should be changed into this:
+and the Device status on TTN should update displaying last connection time.

 ## 3. Use your Portenta H7 and Lora Vision Shield on TTN

-Now that you have tested App EUI and Key, and registered your device, it's time to upload a new sketch into your board.
+Now that our device is registered correctly on TTN we can go ahead and upload a new sketch.
 This new code will allow you to exchange (send and receive) data with TTN.

-You can find the new sketch in the previously used library - MKRWAN: it's the _LoraSendAndReceive_ sketch

-This code has to be filled in the Secret tab; basically you have to fill:
+As before, the sketch can be found in the **MKRWAN** library.
+This time we choose: _LoraSendAndReceive_ sketch.

+Before uploading, we must fill in the following details in the _Secret_ tab of the sketch:

-* the SECRET_APP_EUI field with the Application EUI field from the TTN device overview page
+* the **SECRET_APP_EUI**: Application EUI field from the TTN device overview page
-* the SECRET_APP_KEY field with the App Key field from the same page
+* the **SECRET_APP_KEY**: the App Key field from the same page.

 After that, you can upload the sketch to your board.